HazyResearch/structured-nets/pytorch/README.md

 structure/ contains code for matrix multiplication and gradient computation for various structured matrix classes, as well as PyTorch layers for them.

-## Usage
+## Example Usage

 Example command:
 ```
 python main.py --dataset mnist_noise_1 --result-dir test --lr 1e-3 --epochs 10 model SHL --class-type toeplitz
 ```
 runs a single hidden layer model with a Toeplitz-like matrix of equal dimensions to the dataset input size.
 The dataset is expected to already be stored at ../../../datasets/{name}.
-See scripts/data for example preprocessing scripts.
+See ../scripts/data for example preprocessing scripts, and models/nets.py for additional models.

 ### Flags
 - Dataset, training, and optimizer flags are listed with `python mlp/main.py -h`